zeinabaliakbari/code-tagproject/README.md

 This project has two parts, which are:
 1. Convert files with XML and json formats to CSV
-2. Create a dictionary to convert csv file to specific style as anonymous Dicom profile
+2. Create a dictionary to convert csv file to specific style

 ## Methodology